HomeAbout cynaps*kreativPortfolioFrequently Asked QuestionsPlan your next projectRequest a QuoteContact Tim Hansford

 Aperture: The aperture not only controls the amount of light passing through a lens, but also affects the depth-of-field (or "range of focus") captured in the photograph.
 A bigger aperture (lower setting) lets in more light, but it reduces the depth-of-field to where focus is very limited, sometimes to a few inches.
 A smaller aperture requires more light, but the depth-of-field is greater, and if set to maximum, most of the image will be in focus.
 Effectively using depth-of-field can create very dramatic images, such as close-ups or portrait shots where important features appear sharp while everything else appears soft.
 However, some subjects may require that everything be in focus.
 A good photographer will take the time to shoot multiple photographs with varying depths-of-field to offer more options for your design project.

 ISO: Without getting too technical, the ISO setting controls the sensitivity of the camera's capture sensor, and has a direct effect on the quality of the captured image, before it is compressed and saved by the camera.
-Often overlooked, setting the ISO too high (or leaving it to the camera to "choose" automatically) will result in images with "noise" and visible fragments in the images.
-For best results, it's always best to set the ISO as low as possible, but this requires better lighting, longer exposures, a wider aperture, or a combination of those.
+Often overlooked, setting the IPSO too high (or leaving it to the camera to "choose" automatically) will result in images with "noise" and visible fragments in the images.
+For best results, it's always best to set the IPSO as low as possible, but this requires better lighting, longer exposures, a wider aperture, or a combination of those.

 Shutter Speed: This affects the camera's ability to capture or freeze motion, or allow motion-blur if that's the desired effect.
 Freezing a fast-moving subject requires a faster shutter speed, and requires better lighting.
 At the other end of the spectrum, dramatic interior shots, capturing photos with flares coming off exposed light sources, and quality shots of computer screens (when screen captures aren't available) require longer exposures, sometimes several seconds long.
 This requires that camera be mounted on a tripod because it's virtually impossible to hold the camera still enough for any exposure longer than 1/60th of a second.